ian-lee-mxc/Moonchain-Documentation/docs/Testnet-Tutorials/AI_Doctor.md

 import Ragflow11 from '/img/Ragflow/Ragflow11.png';

-# Build your own AI-Doctor with the use of Moonchain, RagFlow & WearFI
+# Build Your Own AI-Doctor Using Moonchain, RagFlow, and WearFI
 This tutorial will guide you through creating an AI Doctor that analyzes health data from Moonchain using Ragflow as a local instance and TypeScript.
 We will cover data collection, processing, and report generation using Gemini as LLM.

 ## Overview
-1. Collect Moonchain Data: Use Moonchain smart contracts to get health data events.
+1. Collect Health Data from Moonchain: Retrieve health data events using Moonchain smart contracts.
 2. Process with Ragflow: Format and send the data to Ragflow to receive AI-generated insights.
 3. Display Results: Present the analyzed data or publish it.